Table of contents

 - Support the development of soft skills

-- Create a continuous learning environment
+- Create a continuous and supportive learning environment

 What are employee empowerment techniques?